stgiga/UnifontEX/README.md

 The two files would also be part of my `Na2900sg` chip, effectively an architecture for a fancy retro A/V chip that can be ported to multiple consoles.
 The JummBox SoundFont being CC-BY-SA4 with its GPL3-only compatibility means that the combo of UnifontEX and the bank is GPL3.
 It's open-source hardware that would upgrade the capabilities of older tech.
 Now, getting someone to *actually* produce the needed ICs is not something I can afford.

 I also plan on eventually getting a big bag of 1MiB SPI flash chips and flashing them with the TTF2PNG UnifontEX and making them part of a Unicode upgrade for anything using an East Rising Asian font IC that has the same package as those SPI flash chips.
 Obviously you will need to account for Unicode and the other parts of the chip, but I don't forsee any major problems.
 I *so* want to see a UnifontEX display.
 But I'm broke, so that's a problem for future me, and I am not future me yet.
+The Legacy version of the TTF2PNG version exists *IF* your environment can't handle the structure of the Unicode 15.1 version.

 UnifontEX would probably look cool in a synthesizer or graphing calculator too, and I have device ideas to these effects but once again no money.
 I'd probably use a 400x240 dot-matrix LCD for 50-column text.
 Also I think it would look cool as a HUD font for Source Engine and Source 2 games, especially the numbers.
 I could even see it fitting in TF2 for the players who play the more-techy maps to use for a HUD font.
 The question is how do I test it?